chriskok/AnimeRec/management/cycle2.md

 - Will it be possible to scrape from MAL's recommendations with the Jikan API that we've used - will it take too long to use typical webscraping tools like beautifulsoup?
 - Will we be allowed to take the information gathered from reddit upvotes?
 We may need to ask for admin permission before grabbing that data.
 If allowed, scraping from reddit is easy with python!
 - Where do we get "where to watch" data?
 I haven't found an easy solution personally but I don't have the internet rn to really search for one...
 My guess is there could be an API for each individual platform (crunchyroll, netflix, etc.)
 - Might need a complete redesign and code from the ground up for the frontend.
-E.g. carousel rows were difficult to do with dynamic data from the last sprint (but we can cut down the scope for it if necessary).
+E.g. carousel rows were difficult to do with dynamic data from the last cycle (but we can cut down the scope for it if necessary).
 Plus it could make it more professional in general.

 ## No-Gos
-These represent things we want to conciously and actively avoid this sprint (but they stand as good ideas going into future ones):
+These represent things we want to conciously and actively avoid this cycle (but they stand as good ideas going into future ones):
 - Selection of multiple animes for more personalization
 - Filtering by genres or any specific tags
 - Allow users to select and avoid previously watched anime from being recommended